English: Amagami SS

 Yosuga is more .. well .. there is twins .. and also umm.. it's +18.

 Amagami SS and Yosuga no Sora are presented in omnibus harem format, with each girl having their own "good end" in her arc, therefore allowing male lead to "end up with" all main heroines without girls turning into yandere and fight with each other.
 In amagami, each girl takes up exactly 4 episodes, and the story takes place in the same time.
 In Yosuga no Sora, each arc takes up either 2 or 3 episodes, and the events occur in a chronological, but alternative world, order.
 BEWARE that there is incest in yosuga.
+Both series are done in a fashion that unveil the charms of the heroines, and leave you satisfied with the pairings.

 If you've seen one, you should have give the other a look.